Vacation Spotlight: Yellowstone National Park

 3. Take a snowcoach tour

 Tours are offered to hot spots such as Old Faithful and the Grand Canyon of Yellowstone.
-Winter is a beautiful time to plan your visit and offers the tremendous opportunity to see wildlife in their uninterrupted habitat.
+Winter is a beautiful time to plan your visit, as well as the perfect time to glimpse wildlife in their uninterrupted habitat.
 The snow capped mountains, frozen waterfalls, and abundant wildlife lead to endless photo opportunities.
 Visit Yellowstone Snowcoach Tours for more information on this year’s tours.

 4. Bike the park (for free!)